julia-otran/projector/Readme.md

 Contribute
 ==========

-Just open a PR or a Issue.
+Just open a PR or an issue.
 If you notice any bug, please, let me know.

 I18n
 =====